Ylaana/GlyphList/README.md

 # GlyphList
-A WoW addon that displays a list of available glyphs for your class.
+A WoW addon that displays a list of available glyphs and appearance unlocks for your class.

 The addon shows a list of glyphs for your class, and highlights the ones that are known for the active spec.

-NEW: Druids will be able to see a second tab that displays Marks which, when learned, unlock shapeshift appearances in the barbershop.
-These are account-wide and also highlighted if known.
+Druids will be able to see a second tab that displays Marks which, when learned, unlock shapeshift appearances in the barbershop.
+Warlocks will see a tab for Grimoires which unlock appearances for their demons in the barbershop.
+All of these are account-wide and also highlighted if known.

 The Refresh button can be used to update the active tab as sometimes not all information is available instantly.